By Jeff Leroux at InsideUp

 This involves coordination with the creative team and branding guidelines to be able to help bring that experience to life in our digital channels.
 The reality of COVID-19 pushed the delivery of most of brand experiences into a virtual space so the importance of being able to nail that coordination, whether it’s a bespoke ABM type of event where you are gathering customers and prospects together in a virtual setting, or through the website or other channels, was critical.
 Being able to create a story that is pragmatic and meaningful should always be the goal.

 A big challenge for companies like Medallia, Steve said, is marketing products that are complex – that require a lot of explanation.
 The purchase decision may involve complex deployments with a lot of integration or change management.
 Unfortunately, there’s less appetite for those kind of deployments in the marketplace right now given the time required to deliver business results, and a positive ROI.
-Companies are looking for solutions that will deliver short-term value.
+Companies are looking for marketing solutions including leveraging the Martech stack that will deliver short-term value.
 Being able to create a story and build credibility around that story starts with understanding the customer, and translating the product value proposition into the challenges the customer is trying to solve for.

 Early in 2020, the Medallia sales team adopted a vertical industry approach and, while that adds a lot of complexity to their marketing efforts, it’s been fortuitous.
 There are certainly certain verticals, like hospitality & travel (and to some degree retail), that are struggling right now.
 Being able to focus on verticals where opportunities are being created by the accelerated digital disruption that’s been forced on all of us and having the ability to tell stories that will provide immediate value in those industry scenarios has worked because there’s a very strong appetite for that kind of engagement.